 In a certain sense, many things will be re-established under the Messiah; but the counsels of God, as regards the Messiah Himself, exclude the possibility of the return of Israel to the state in which they were under the judges.
 As regards the priesthood itself, not only another family has been invested with it, but the very position of the priesthood has been totally changed.
 The priesthood has lost for ever the position in which it was formerly.
 It continues, it is true, and without it man could not stand before God.
-But God has said, &#8220;I will raise up a faithful priest who will stand before my Anointed.&#8221;| The introduction of the Anointed has changed everything.
+But God has said, "I will raise up a faithful priest who will stand before my Anointed¦."
+The introduction of the Anointed has changed everything.

-| Here is the great lesson which we find at the beginning of the book of Samuel.
+¦ Here is the great lesson which we find at the beginning of the book of Samuel.
 The people failed in faithfulness, and this want of faithfulness, as is always the case, shews itself the most in that which is officially nearest to God.
 God is going to establish the only true remedy for the incapacity, in which man is, of keeping himself in the place of blessing.
 He is going to set up a Chief who cannot fall short of the glory of the Lord and who will assure the happiness of His people.
 It is the true King, the Christ.
 Before doing so, and before manifesting to the full the iniquity which rendered that necessary, or at least before exposing it in full daylight by judgment, God raises up the Spirit of prophecy, which communicates to His elect handmaid (the figure of a feeble remnant desponding and without strength) His power, which lifts up and shall exalt the horn of His Anointed.
 This grand fact changes all.
 Christ must be manifested as the support, the stay, of the blessing of His people.
 Then having shewn these things, God judges the priesthood, and assigns it its place before His Anointed.
 Nevertheless, He lets the iniquity of His people come to the full, by the contempt of prophecy and by the contempt of God Himself as the immediate King of His people.
 That is the history of the monarchy of Saul.
 It is not until the people have rejected God as their King, that the Lord puts into execution His counsels in the setting up of His Anointed.
 Still, as we well know, He placed the monarchy itself in the responsible hands of men.
-We know what has been the result of it*;* and that God was obliged to say that Israel was no longer His people.
+We know what has been the result of it; and that God was obliged to say that Israel was no longer His people.
 At the taking of the ark, Ichabod was written upon that people, and on the priesthood whose place was before the ark.
 At the taking of Jerusalem, in consequence of the iniquity of the kings, Lo-ammi (not my people) was written on all that remained standing of the ruins of Israel.
 The anonymous author seeks thus a proof that God re-established the primitive state of what is fallen!
 And Nehemiah, did he re-establish it?
 Is the fact of being the slave of the Gentiles, of those fierce beasts, the object of the final judgment of God, and at the same time a manifestation of that which the judgment of God had poured out on that people whose King He had Himself been, is this a proof that God re-establishes the primitive state of what is in a falling condition?
 Let the conscience of a man, endued with spiritual intelligence, judge of it.

 {197}